 FET off-state third-quadrant current flow is commonly seen in power converters, both in normal and fault situations.
 As explained in GaN FET Operation Definitions, GaN FETs do not have an intrinsic p-n junction body diode to conduct off-state third-quadrant current.
-Instead, the off-state third-quadrant voltage drop for the LMG342xR030 is several times higher than a p-n junction voltage drop, which can impact efficiency in normal operation and device ruggedness in fault conditions.
+Instead, the off-state third-quadrant voltage drop for the LMG3425R050 is several times higher than a p-n junction voltage drop, which can impact efficiency in normal operation and device ruggedness in fault conditions.

-To improve device ruggedness in a GaN FET overtemperature fault situation, LMG342xR030 devices implement a GaN FET overtemperature-shutdown ideal-diode mode (OTSD-IDM) function as referenced in Overtemperature Shutdown Protection.
-The OTSD-IDM feature is described in more detail in the following section.
+To mitigate efficiency degradation, the LMG3425R050 implements an operational ideal-diode mode (OP-IDM) function.
+Meanwhile, to improve device ruggedness in a GaN FET overtemperature fault situation, all devices in the LMG3425R050 family implement a GaN FET overtemperature-shutdown ideal-diode mode (OTSD-IDM) function as referenced in Overtemperature Shutdown Protection.
+Both the OP-IDM and OTSD-IDM features are described in more detail in the following sections.